Arctic Monkeys to play Singapore as part of Asia tour in 2023

 Arctic Monkeys have announced a concert in Singapore as part of an Asia tour in 2023.

-The announcement from promoter Lushington Entertainments indicates that this show is part of a wider Asia tour in 2023.
+The announcement from promoter Lushington Entertainment indicates that this show is part of a wider Asia tour in 2023.

 lushington_ent